regebro/spiny/README.rst

   test_commands = {python} setup.py test

 The only required option in the configuration file is the ``environments`` option.
+The other options will default to the values above.

 You can have several lines of commands in test_commands.